stepthom/autotext/README-comp.md

 `slurm_*.sh` will submit a `run_parallel.py` to tthe Frontenac compute cluster.

+`summarize.py` will look for all rrun files and summarize them into a dataframe, and output `results.csv` files.

+`soft_voting.py` will look at the `results.csv` file and take the top N results and combine them via soft voting.

 Python's `venv` is useful for manageing packages.
 All required packages for FLAML are in `flaml_env` or `flaml_env_slurm`